Hossam-Nasser/Quarizm_Tech_task/README.md

 4. **Performance Optimization**: The app may experience performance issues with large datasets of specialists or appointments.
 5. **No Payment Integration**: The app doesn't include payment processing for appointments.
 6. **Limited Testing**: Some edge cases may not be fully covered in the current implementation.

-## Video Walkthrough

-A video walkthrough of the application is available at: https://drive.google.com/file/d/1AqH8jh9vqH-TMscFpr_kQa-Mt07gdAgV/view?usp=sharing

 ## Future Improvements